Go back

 Major villages of Everest Panorama Trekking:

-The major Sherpa villages along the Everest Panorama Trekking route are Lukla, Chheplung, Thado Koshi, Phakding, Taktok, Banker Manjo, Jorsalle, Namche, Khumjung, Khunde, Sanasha, Phugithanga and Tangboche, Return from the same route and follow the same path back to Lukla.
+The major Sherpa villages along the Everest Panorama Trekking route are Lukla, Chheplung, Thado Koshi, Phakding, Taktok, Banker Manjo, Jorsalle, Namche, Khumjung, Khunde, Sanasha, Phugithanga and Tangboche.
+Return from the same route and follow the same path back to Lukla.
 These villages are significant landmarks and offer scenic beauty and accommodation options along the Annapurna Base Camp Trekking route.

 Best Viewpoints Everest Panorama Trekking:

 These viewpoints provide unforgettable experiences, highlighting the beauty of the Everest Panorama Trek.
-Everest Short Trek offers breathtaking viewpoints, showcasing stunning panoramas of the surrounding Himalayan peaks.
+Everest Short Trek offers breathtaking views, showcasing stunning panoramas of the surrounding Himalayan peaks.
 Here are the critical views along the route:

 Hillary Bridge: After halfway from Hillary Bridge to Namche, you will first glimpse the majestic Everest view.

-Everest View Hotel:From Everest View Hotel, you can enjoy unparalleled vistas of Everest and neighboring peaks,
+Everest View Hotel: From Everest View Hotel, you can enjoy unparalleled vistas of Everest and neighbouring peaks,

 Flora and Fauna in the Everest Panorama Trekking :